 - Go through

 "Depending on the program, the specific command word may vary," explains Dr. Lindsay Livengood, Program Director and behavioral consultant.
 "However, the commands must remain consistent within each program and within each dog."

 As much as you may hope that your pup becomes an amazing therapy dog, not all dogs will make the cut.
 Each dog is different, so don't be disappointed if yours doesn't make it through training.

 Sometimes it's found during training that a dog does not have the right temperament or attention span to handle the job.
-It's also common to find dogs who may not have the desire to spend that much time with strangers or become easily startled in certain environments.
-For others, a previously undetected health condition, such as vision or hearing problems, may be a reason to stop the training.
+It's also common to find dogs that may not have the desire to spend that much time with strangers or become easily startled in certain environments.

 While any dog may have the "right stuff" to become a therapy dog, experts from the internationally recognized Support Dog Certification registry advise that certain breeds are best suited to the job.
 These include: